jwkr2004/FBLA-React-Project/README.md

 ## Naviagtion

-There are two main folders which are backend and scr.
+There are two main folders which are the backend and src.
 The backend folder has the node/express server(index.js) and schema models in the model folder.
-Then in the scr folder is all css, pages and sass folders.
-Then it has the react server in the App.js and index.js files.
-In the pages folder is all of the pages that the student or admin will see.
-Also the CSS and SASS folders have a stylesheets.
+The src folder contains all of the CSS files, HTML pages, and SASS files.
+It also contains the react server in the App.js and index.js files.
+In the pages folder are all of the HTML pages that the student or admin will see.

 ## Database